russss/bulb-energy-prometheus/README.md

 Ideally we would be able to integrate directly with the SMETS2 home area network, but this (still!) doesn't appear to be possible.

-Electricity meter readings are updated every minute or so, but gas meter readings are only updated a few times per day (due to battery life).
+Electricity meter readings are sent to SmartThings every minute or so, but gas meter readings are only updated a few times per day (due to battery life).
+This exporter polls the SmartThings API every 10 seconds for an updated reading - it's technically possible to subscribe to event notifications but this requires opening a port for webhooks and life is too short.

 ## Configuration

 * First, you'll need to set up the [SmartThings integration](https://help.bulb.co.uk/hc/en-us/articles/360034651651-Setting-up-SmartThings-Energy-Control-STEC-) on your Chameleon IHD.
-* Install this exporter using `pip3 install git+https://github.com/russss/bulb-energy-prometheus#egg=bulb-energy-prometheus`.
 * Next, you'll need to generate a personal access token on the SmartThings website.
 The token needs the "List all devices" and "See all devices" permissions.

+Install this exporter using `pip3 install git+https://github.com/russss/bulb-energy-prometheus#egg=bulb-energy-prometheus`.
 Now you can run the exporter as `SMARTTHINGS_API_TOKEN=<token> bulb-energy-prometheus`, where `<token>` is the token you generated in the previous step.
 The Prometheus endpoint should be visible at `http://localhost:8023`.

+Alternatively, you can use [the Docker image](https://hub.docker.com/repository/docker/russss/bulb-energy-prometheus).

+## Example output
-An example of the exported metrics is:
+An example of the exported metrics:
 ```
 # HELP bulb_electricity_used_kwh Electricity meter reading
 # TYPE bulb_electricity_used_kwh gauge